Set session length for Google services

 - You can also require users to sign in with 2-Step Verification (2SV).
 To verify trusted devices, you could have users touch their security key.
 For details, see Set up 2-Step Verification.

 - You can’t configure session lengths for native mobile apps, such as Gmail or Google Calendar, on Android or Apple® iOS®devices.

 For Chrome Browser:

-- You can’t apply session-length settings to Chrome Browser on Android or iOS devices.
-However, you can apply session-length settings on other mobile browsers, such as Apple® Safari® and Mozilla® Firefox®.
+- You can only apply session-length settings to Chrome Browser on Android or iOS devices when the user is not signed in.
+If the user is signed in, settings won't apply.
+However, you can apply session-length settings as normal on other mobile browsers, such as Apple® Safari® and Mozilla® Firefox®.